manassaloi/manassaloi.github.io/_posts/2020-01-31-pm-ko-aata-kya-hai.markdown

 ---
 layout: post
-title:  PM ko aata kya hain
+title: "PM ko aata kya hain"

 ---
 Recently wrote a thread on the PM role.
 Turning it into a blogpost (with some minor edits)